Sign in →

 Clinical Information

-Human placental lactogen (hPL; chorionic somatomammotropin) is a 21,000 KD polypeptide produced during pregnancy by placental trophoblastic cells.
+Human placental lactogen (hPL; chorionic somatomammotropin) is a 21,000 Da polypeptide produced during pregnancy by placental trophoblastic cells.
 The level of hPL in maternal serum is directly related to placental function and fetal well-being.

 The hPL levels in serum of women with multiple placenta pregnancies generally exceeds that of single placenta pregnancies.
 This is generally noted from the 2nd trimester to delivery.